Senior Director, ACE Partnerships; Interim Director, Mary Ann Remick Leadership Program

-Sr. Kathleen Carr, C.S.J., is a Senior Advisor for the Alliance for Catholic Education.
-Since coming to ACE in 2011, she has served the organization as the Director of Planning and Operations for ACE Consulting and Senior Director of ACE Strategic Partnerships.
+Sr. Kathleen Carr, C.S.J., is the Senior Director for Partnerships for the Alliance for Catholic Education and currently serves as the Interim Director of the Mary Ann Remick Leadership Program.
+Since coming to ACE in 2011, she has served the organization as the Director of Planning and Operations for ACE Consulting and Senior Adviser.

 With more than 35 years of experience in Catholic education leadership positions, Sr. Kathleen began her ministry as an elementary school principal.
 She served at the archdiocesan level as an assistant superintendent responsible for 38 inner-city schools, as the inaugural Director of Marketing and Public Relations, and as Superintendent of Schools in the Archdiocese of Boston from 2000-2005.